orbitdb/orbit-db-pinner/README.md

 await lander.add(db.address)
 ```

-To remove a db from voyager:
+To remove a database from voyager:

 ```js
 // open an instance of the db you want to remove from voyager